Learn more about how the Cal Poly Humboldt Library can help

 • Publications that report the results of original scientific research constitute the primary literature of the sciences.
 Examples include journal papers, conference papers, monographic series, technical reports, and theses and dissertations.

-To search for primary literature use literature databases that are listed under Articles and Databases on the Library's web page.
+To search for primary literature use literature databases that are listed under A-Z Databases on the Library's web page.
 Every scientific discipline has at least one database to its research literature.
 You can use a combination of subject searching and citation searching to locate desired information.

-To search for books and government documents that are part of the secondary literature use the HSU Library Catalog, the catalogs of Other Libraries and the Catalog of U.S. Government Publications.
-In addition many of the Research Guides developed by HSU librarians list important secondary reference tools in the HSU Library and on the Internet that can be used as starting points for research.
+To search for books and government documents that are part of the secondary literature use the CPH Library Catalog and the Catalog of U.S. Government Publications.
+In addition many of the Research Guides developed by CPH librarians list important secondary reference tools in the HSU Library and on the Internet that can be used as starting points for research.
 Sometimes an older bibliography will comprehensively cover earlier primary literature.

 Content Attribution